Exhibiting Leadership within a Hybrid Workplace

 • How might they impact your team?

 Make sure to look at the big picture.
 Identifying how hybrid work can positively impact yourself, staff and the organization may help put things into perspective.
 As a leader, you are required to do what is best for the organization while taking into consideration the people you are responsible for.
-In any case, finding this out will allow you to explore your solutions and make intentional decisions for all moving forward.

 2. Assess your team’s readiness